akstiger67/liens-affiles-manager/README.md

 # Affiliate Links Manager

 **Affiliate Links Manager** is a WordPress plugin that allows you to easily manage your affiliate links using a custom post type.
 The plugin automatically generates a rewritten URL based on a customizable intermediate slug and redirects your visitors to the specified affiliate URL.
-In the admin area, a dedicated column displays the rewritten URL along with a "Copy" button for quick access.
+In addition, the plugin features a modern, dedicated admin page where you can view, copy, and even edit each affiliate link's settings.

 ## Features

 - **Custom Post Type "Affiliate Links"**
   Manage your affiliate links directly from the WordPress admin.
+(Internally registered as `aff_link` to avoid conflicts.)

 - **Affiliate URL Meta Box**
   Enter the affiliate URL when creating or editing an affiliate link.
+The meta box is styled with a modern table layout for a consistent look.

 - **Front-end Redirection**
   When a visitor accesses a URL of the form `domain.com/[slug]/[post-name]`, they are automatically redirected to the entered affiliate URL.

 - **Customizable Intermediate Slug**
-  Choose from a variety of options (e.g., `go`, `link`, `see`, `check`, `click`, `aller`, `lien`, `voir`, `regarder`, `cliquer`, `acceder`, `visiter`) via a settings page.
+  Set a global intermediate slug via a settings page.
+Choose from a variety of options (e.g., `go`, `link`, `see`, `check`, `click`, `aller`, `lien`, `voir`, `regarder`, `cliquer`).
+Additionally, you can override the global slug for each link individually through the dedicated admin page.

-- **Custom Admin Column**
+- **Dedicated Admin Page "Tous mes liens"**
-  Displays the rewritten URL in the "Affiliate Links" admin list with a "Copy" button for quick copying.
+  A modern, responsive admin interface displays all your affiliate links in a beautifully styled table.
+Each row includes:
+  - A **Copy** button to quickly copy the rewritten URL.
+  - An **Edit** button that opens an inline form to modify the intermediate slug (for that specific link) and the redirection URL.

+- **Better Design and UX**
+  The plugin now features improved styling throughout the admin interface, including the settings page, meta box, and dedicated admin page, ensuring a smooth and visually appealing user experience.

 ## Installation